We're here if you have a question

-It use to be that string knit industrial work gloves were often referred to as a light-duty, medium-duty or heavy-duty gloves.
-Today, the use of gauges helps better classify a glove.
+Back in the day, string knit industrial work gloves were often referred to as a light-duty, medium-duty or a heavy-duty glove.
+Today, the use of gauges helps better classify the thickness or thinness of glove.

 A knitted glove’s gauge has its benefits and drawbacks, but a general rule is the larger the yarn: